 Money is a frequent source of conflict in marriage.
 While it can bring great opportunities, marriage can also bring stress and strain if couples don't approach their finances and priorities realistically.
 Working as partners is crucial to success.

 God expects us not only to learn to handle our money according to His instructions, but also to share that knowledge with our children.
 So what are some of the ways parents can teach their children to handle money responsibly?

-Finding a credit counseling service that will truly help you will require some effort.
-Credit counselors are not a quick fix.
+Finding a credit counselling service that will truly help you will require some effort.
+Credit counsellors are not a quick fix.
 You will still need to have the vision to stick with a budget and work hard to find your way out of financial trouble.

 God expects us to be productive and to use our abilities to support ourselves, our families and others who are in need.
 But to be truly successful, we need God's blessings—and He will bless us when we use our money to reflect His priorities.